Angel wings beautifully symbolize love, spirituality, and protection.

 YouTuber AkameruKawaii makes the frame of the wings with wire and covers it with paper on both sides.
 She then glues feathers to it, which sells the flowy effect!

-And with that, you’re now acquainted with some of the internet’s best DIY angel wings!
+And with that, you’re now acquainted with some of our favorite and best DIY angel wings!

-But if you don’t have certain supplies or have an entirely different vision for your angel wings, don’t be afraid to experiment!
+But if you don’t have certain supplies or have an entirely different vision for your own unique, creative project, don’t be afraid to experiment until you get the finished product you want!